skit-ai/hiring/frontend-intern/README.md

 - Hosting it on any service.

 ### Instruction for the Candidate
+-  Please note we expect this challenges to be completed with either [ReactJS](https://reactjs.org/) or [Elm Lang](https://elm-lang.org/).
+Angular, Vue.js and Ember or even VanillaJs will not be entertained.

 -  Please ensure your code is available on Github.

 -  You will be judged for your approach.
 We also recommend using a linter to maintain code hygiene.

 - Documentation explaining how to use the Interface.

-- You are free to choose your JS Framework/Library to accomplish this task ( We do prefer if you can achieve this with either React(ES6+), Elm or Vanilla JS)